Kris S.: Stud record

 Kris S. also sired two-time Japanese Horse of the Year Symboli Kris S and the 2003 Epsom Derby winner, Kris Kin.
 In addition, he sired major stakes winners Rock Hard Ten, Kissin Kris, Machikane Allegro, Dr Fong, Kudos, You and I, Adonis, Class Kris, Evening Kris, Cheval Volant, Stocks Up, and Arch.
 He also sired Vertigineux, honored by the association of Kentucky Thoroughbred Owners and Breeders (KTOB) as "Broodmare of the Year" in April 2009.
 Kris S. was also the grandsire of Canadian Three-Year-Old Champion Colt Pender Harbour, a 2011 winner of two of the Canadian Triple Crown races.

-Kris S. is the damsire of War Chant, winner of the 2000 Breeders' Cup Mile, Life is Sweet, winner of the 2009 Breeders' Cup Distaff and Zenyatta, the first female to win the Breeders' Cup Classic.
-Kris S was also the Grandsire of Zenyatta, winner of 19 of 20 starts including being the only female to win a Breeders Cup Classic.
+Kris S. is the damsire of War Chant, winner of the 2000 Breeders' Cup Mile; Life is Sweet, winner of the 2009 Breeders' Cup Distaff; and Zenyatta, the first mare to win the Breeders' Cup Classic in 2009.

 Kris S. was euthanized on May 7, 2002 and was buried at WinStar Farm.
 His last crop of foals was born the following year.